tarwn/lessthandot-hugo/blogs/content/posts/2012-05-07-petapoco-mapping-related-objects.md

 ### One-to-Many

-Switching directions for a moment, let&#8217;s instead query for an address and all of it&#8217;s associated persons.
-First we&#8217;ll need an updated POCO:
+Switching directions for a moment, let's instead query for an address and all of it's associated persons.
+First we'll need an updated POCO:

 ```csharp
 public class AddressWithPeople : Address {